-Generally speaking, throughout the decline of the real estate/credit bubble there has been a new theme every month or so.
-And in-between these periods, the "no news is good news" sentiment often caused market rallies in the early stages, as denial remained a strong force buttressed by the deception of the media.
+Generally speaking, throughout the decline of a bubble there has been a new theme every month or so.
+And in-between these periods, the "no news is good news" sentiment often caused market rallies in the early stages, as denial remained a strong force buttressed by the deceptive media.
 At a later stage when "no news" wasn't enough to lift the market, pundits and CEOs come out and claimed the worst was over.
-I criticized these attempts at propaganda on numerous occasions.

 First, let's look back at the past 18 months and see how things played out.